joecruz17/Unit-Project1/pseudocode.md

 add an if statement that only allows pikachu to make a move if turn = 1, cause he can keep using attacks in front of charizard

-create a restart button re rendering the game
+create a restart button re rendering the game make things simpler

+utilize flexbox instead of grid and focus on putting everything within parent divs to